Family Owned and Community Focused

 Today, Bank of Colorado serves communities throughout the Eastern Plains, the Front Range, the Western Slope and the Four Corners Region.
 Although we’ve grown, we still greet you by name and answer our calls in person.
 We even make the latest conveniences available, like online and mobile banking.
 But many of our customers still prefer to stop by one of our branches and talk to the bankers they’ve known all their lives.

 Banking has changed a lot over the years, but you’ll find our people are still cut from the same cloth as our founders.
-Good people in good towns who bring you banking The Way Banking Should Be.
+We’re not just a bank in Colorado.
+We’re Bank of Colorado.